mguan2020/Social-Network-App/README.md

 Don't forget to update the CMakeLists.txt file with the appropriate dependencies before you build the server to test your changes.

 The config file you use for testing is test_config.
 The config file that goes into the docker image is deploy_config.
-Please feel free to reference the Assignment 6 spec for the specifics of the config file format.

 # Format of the requesthandlerfactory